-That brings me to the next assumption I would like to challenge: the idea that we are stuck with notice and consent as a framework, choosing between opt-in and opt-out for different types of data.
-Understanding that the collection itself fuels the panoply of problems under the umbrella of "data abuses" helps point to a more effective solution that should be considered: bright-line purpose and use restrictions that minimize the data that can be collected and how it can be deployed.24 This data minimization approach would turn off the data pump and deprive the surveillance-economy engine the fuel it needs to run.
+That brings me to the next assumption I would like to challenge: the idea that we are stuck with notice and choice as a framework, with the operative question being opt-in or opt-out for different types of data.
+Understanding that the collection itself fuels the panoply of problems under the umbrella of "data abuses" helps point to a potentially more effective solution: bright-line purpose and use restrictions that minimize the data that can be collected and how it can be deployed.27 This data minimization approach would turn off the data pump and deprive the surveillance-economy engine the fuel it needs to run.